schlumpyj/robotpy-how-to/installation/robot-install.md

+## Robot Install ##

-## Make sure the laptop is setup before installing the robot software ##
+----- Make sure the laptop is setup before installing the robot software ----

 1. Now connect to the robot’s WiFi network and type `py installer.py install-robotpy`